 A common misconception is that D&O Insurance is only applicable for large corporations who have outside shareholders.
 However, privately owned companies are just as much at risk from D&O lawsuits.
 Plaintiffs in D&O claims can include employees, customers, vendors, competitors, regulators, creditors and others.
 Any of these third parties could target your board members or management team with lawsuits, even if your company is privately held.
 In fact, recent estimates have shown that one in four private companies have had D&O claims filed against them in the last decade.
 And with the average cost of D&O lawsuits hitting nearly $700,000, smaller companies may be unable to shoulder the costs of such claims, making Directors and Officers Liability Insurance all the more important for these businesses.

 D&O Insurance is not only important to protect the financial viability of a business, but it may also serve as an important tool to attract senior-level talent.
 Many seasoned executives will look to make sure a company they are joining has D&O Insurance in place, in order to protect their own personal assets and to ensure that they have the freedom to make difficult management decisions without fear of putting their own finances at risk.

-Most company articles of incorporation or articles of organization provide for the indemnification of officers and directors.
+Most company articles of incorporation or articles of organization provide for the presumptive indemnification of officers and directors.
 Indemnification is an agreement to compensate officers or directors for any financial losses or damages they personally suffer as a result of actions they took while acting in their role of officer or director.